diffbot/docs/docs/kg-ont-place.md

 title: Place
 ---

-The place entity type encompasses cities, landmarks, countries, and other locations known to the Knowledge Graph.
+The place entity type encompasses cities, landmarks, countries, administrative areas, and other locations known to the Knowledge Graph.

 Note that fields are not guaranteed to exist in every entity record.